robertcaliman/robertcaliman/README.md

 </div>

 ---
-_Disclaimer: All of the languages/tools listed above are the ones that i came in contact with during university courses and at my job.
-I know that I'am not even close to being proficient on most of them but I still chose to showcase them here.
-I started learning more on some of them and hope that I can soon say that I have enough knowledge on them_
+_Disclaimer: All of the languages/tools listed above are the ones that I had contact with during university courses and at my job.

 ----------